 Milwaukee.
 A Dousman man was awarded $300,000 for injuries suffered in an auto accident more than six years ago caused by a driver who fell asleep and ran a stoplight.

-Doctors performed surgery again one year later, and ultimately followed up with a complete shoulder reconstruction two years after that.
+Doctors performed surgery again one year later and ultimately followed up with a complete shoulder reconstruction two years after that.

-“Greg has undergone a lot in the last six years,” Gatzke said.
+“Our client has undergone a lot in the last six years,” Gatzke said.
 “While he is pleased with the award, I’m sure that if he had his choice, he’d rather the accident never occurred.”